 As each day turns into night in the big city, Phil Jackson is slowly molding his New York Knicks into the team and franchise he envisions.
 Yesterday it was announced that another piece was added in the form of Kurt Rambis.

-Ian Begley of ESPN New York reports that Rambis, 56 years old and former NBA player most notably with the Lakers, will accept an assistant coaching position with the Knicks under Derek Fisher, according to ESPN New York.
+Ian Begley of ESPN New York reports that Rambis, 56-years-old and former NBA player most notably with the Lakers, will accept an assistant coaching position with the Knicks under Derek Fisher, according to ESPNNewYork.com.
 The deal is reportedly worth $4.8 million over four years.

 During the 1998-99 season with the Los Angeles Lakers, Rambis enjoyed a brief stint as head coach of the Lakers going 24-13 during that period.
 Despite the strong record, he was relieved of his duties because Phil Jackson came to town in 1999.